-- If you are taking EDU 100, EDU 200, or EDU 210 in the Fall 2020 semester you will not have a clinical placement or be required to do any volunteer hours.
+If you are taking EDU 100, EDU 200, EDU 210, in the Fall 2022 semester, you will not have a clinical placement or be required to do any volunteer hours.

-- The course material will be revised and supplemented to accommodate this change.
+- Course materials will be revised and supplemented to accommodate for this change.

 - This will not impact your progression through the program.

 - You will not have to make up these hours.

 - This will not impact your ability to be endorsed for licensure at the completion of the program.